Some common hiker’s questions about hiking along the Heysen Trail are answered here.

 Yes.
 As with all bushwalking and hiking you should carry and refer to a map.
 The Heysen Trail has been marked with distinctive markers, but sometimes these can be difficult to follow.
 From time to time, it is necessary re-route sections of the Trail.
 GPS files are also provided for use on handheld GPS units.
 More details about maps.

 Walking the entire 1,200 kilometre trail would take between 50 and 60 days.
 The Friends of the Heysen Trail offer an End-to-End group walking program.
 Walkers are welcome to join at any time and walk those walks that interest them.
-The Friends of the Heysen Trail issue a certificate and badge for those completing the whole Trail.
+The Friends of the Heysen Trail issue a certificate for those completing the whole Trail.

 Yes.
 The Friends of the Heysen Trail offer an End-to-End group walking program.
 Walkers are welcome to join at any time and walk those walks that interest them.